-The dawn of the Medieval period was characterized by great spiritual, social and economic upheaval.
-The time's manuscripts reflect these changes, especially picture-Bibles.
+The dawn of the medieval period was characterized by great spiritual, social, and economic upheaval.
+The manuscripts of the time, and especially picture-Bibles, reflect these changes.
 In them, Biblical narratives are flanked by secular and philosophical digressions.
-What resulted was a type of universal-history, that extended from Creation to the most recent times.
+What resulted was a type of universal-history that extended from the Creation to the most recent times.
 Often penned in the vernacular, history-Bibles provided their readers with religious-educational edification broadened knowledge by making a history-book accessible to the people.

 The Vorau Picture Bible: 559 Astonishing Illuminations